 All staff should understand, that even if there no reports in school it does not mean it's not happening, it may be the case that it is just not being reported.
-As such, it is important if staff have any concerns regarding child-on-child abuse they should speak to the DSL (or alternate DSL) and record these using the Federation's safeguarding forms to log the concern.
+As such, it is important if staff have any concerns regarding child-on-child abuse they should speak to the DSL (or alternate DSL) and record these using the Federation's safeguarding system using the buff record book or yellow form to log the concern.